 If you copy the images to the clipboard and then Edit/Paste them into PowerPoint, the images will not be compressed and the PowerPoint file can become very large.
 To avoid this, insert them directly into PowerPoint (Insert/Picture/from File).

-Videos: If you are using videos, please try to keep size less than 20MB and the recommended video format for Windows-based presentations is Windows Media (.wmv).
+Videos: If you are using videos, please try to keep size less than 20 MB.
+The recommended video format for Windows-based presentations is Windows Media (.wmv).

 LIGHTNING TALK GUIDELINES

 All 5-min lightning presentations must be created in Microsoft’s PowerPoint program or be converted to PDF format and must have automatically (pre-timed) advancing slides so that your slides advance without having to click the mouse.
 You can spend as much time as you like on any individual slide, and have any number of slides, but they must advance automatically.
 In other words, after your presentation has begun, you shouldn’t need to touch the computer or slide advancer again at all.
 In PowerPoint, use Transitions, Advance Slide to advance each slide after a pre-set amount of time, rather than on mouse clicks.
 Your presentation must FINISH at 4 min and 40 sec.
 This will allow 20 sec for transitioning to the next individual’s presentation.
 All 5-min lightning talks for the session will then be presented and the session will end with a question period in which audience members can ask questions of any of the presenters in the lightning session.